jwatte/C4EngineExamples/Readme.md

 Besides CMake being the build tool I am mostly familiar with, there are some additional reasons that motivated developing a CMake based toolchain.
 These are: (a) Enabling code sharing in a way that makes compilation and execution of user applications an easy task; This is currently not easy with the C4 Engine because one needs to respect its license and the introduction of other source code involves many manual steps (b) Automate a number of bulding tasks, (c) Enable easier team-working by disengaging certain parts of the engine, and (d) CMake appears to becoming the defacto C++ build tool: it is supported by most IDEs, and is very popular within the C++ user community.

 ## C4Engine CMake template
-The C4Engine engine CMake template offers a number of features that ease the development of applications, particularly for people used to working with CMake.
+The C4Engine  CMake template offers a number of features that ease the development of applications, particularly for developers used to working with CMake.
 The template:
 1. Provides a platform for sharing and team working on a C4Engine project yet honoring the sweat of the C4Engine engine developers by allowing easy compliance with the C4Engine license requirements.
 2. Offers non-intrusive access to the C4Engine source code.
 3. Provides automatic import of resources that have been modified, like textures and string files.